hanEck/distributed-software-architecture/protocol/errorDocumentation.md

 ### System Behaviour

-- Guest Experience sends the prices for items to slow to billing
+- Guest Experience sends the prices for items to slow to Billing
 - since he doesn't re-fetch those, the prices are missing in his system, so he can't write bills
-- because this is not handled in code, the billing service crashes
+- because this is not handled in code, the Billing service crashes

 ---